sqonk/phext-plotlib/README.md

 You should ideally have a general understanding of how [JPGraph](https://jpgraph.net) works in order to get the most out of this library.

+You can also combine it with [Visualise](https://github.com/sqonk/phext-visualise) to hook up real-time visual output when working from the command line.

 ## About PHEXT